 Your child's health and safety is our top priority.
 Please search our resource library for information on health, nutrition, fitness, injury prevention and other important topics.

-Inviting kids into the kitchen to help you cook can be a great way to create quality together time and help your child learn and refine some basic skills.
+Inviting kids into the kitchen to help you cook can be a great way to create quality together time and help your child learn some basic skills.

 It may take a little flexibility and prep work, but time in the kitchen with your preschooler can be a culinary adventure you'll both enjoy.